Industrializing America 1877–1900: "Rags to Riches?"

 In American history, the principles of freedom and equality have a tense relationship.
 What did it mean to be an American in 1876 in terms of freedom, identity, and equality?
 What evidence do you see that these concepts continue to be contested today?
 These questions are explored as we begin our study of America after the Civil War.

-The United States history timeline organizes topics in chronological order from 1877 to present day.
-It provides quick and easy access to events, people, and places that relate to the time period you are studying.
+The United States history timeline organizes topics in chronological order from 1877 to 1900.
+It provides quick and easy access to events, people, and places that relate to the time period you are studying and to the recurring themes of American identity, freedom, and equality.